Stacktical/stacktical.github.io/_posts/2021-12-19-stacktical-dsla-protocol-2022-roadmap-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 The DSLA Protocol core team has been **pioneering a decentralized alternative to service level agreements since 2018**.

-DSLA is a protocol to build and swap protection against bad vendor performance.

 2022 will mark the consolidation of the value proposition of SLAs for the Decentralized Finance (DeFi) and Metaverse Finance (MetaFi) sectors, as well as our first notable foray into real world, third-party risk management use cases.

 The DSLA core team will introduce new parametric insurance primitives that enable developers, liquidity providers and customers to build, integrate, monetise and use risk swaps for a wider variety of third-party risks.